 And some midpoints are especially motivating.
 Research from NBA games showed that teams that are ahead at halftime are more likely to win the game.
 That’s not exactly shocking.
 They already have more points!
 But there’s an exception.
 Teams that are behind by one point at halftime are actually more likely to win than teams that are up by one.
 Experimental research has likewise shown that being slightly behind at the midpoint gets us to work smarter and try harder.

-How did you become interesting in timing as a topic for a book?
+How did you become interested in timing as a topic for a book?

 It was personal.
 I realized that I was making all kinds of “when” decisions in my own life, but I was making them in a haphazard, brainless way.
 I looked around for some guidance on how to make those decisions better.
 It didn’t exist.
 So I began digging into the research and found a veritable trove of material.
 It took me two years to work through the studies, to analyze them and sort them into something comprehensible.
 But what I found really changed my own behavior and my own understanding of just how important timing is.
 In a sense—and this might sound silly—I wrote this book in order to read it.